Blosc/bcolz/README.txt

 In other words, the ultimate goal for carray is not only reducing the memory needs of large arrays, but also making carray operations to go faster than using a traditional ndarray object from NumPy.
-That is already the case for some special cases now (2011), but will happen more generally in a short future, when carray will be able to take advantage of newer CPUs integrating more cores and wider vector units (256 bit and more).
+That is already the case for some special cases now, but will happen more generally in a short future, when carray will be able to take advantage of newer CPUs integrating more cores and wider vector units.

 Requisites
 ----------